lesphere/drjit/docs/textures.rst

 In order to propagate gradients, the associated AD graph needs to track the collection of coordinate wrapping, texel fetching and filtering operations that are performed on the underlying tensor as part of sampling.
-Naively, this may appear to be problematic for hardware-accelerated textures that rely on GPU intrinsics, however such textures are indeed differentiable.
-Internally, while the primal lookup operation is hardware-accelerated, a subsequent non-accelerated lookup is additionally performed *solely* to record all sampling operations into the AD graph.
+While hardware-accelerated textures here rely on GPU intrinsics, such textures are indeed still differentiable.
+Internally, while the primal lookup operation is hardware-accelerated, a subsequent non-accelerated lookup is additionally performed *solely* to record each individual operation into the AD graph.
 More importantly, computing gradients does *not* require disabling migration and texture data can continue to exclusively be stored as a CUDA texture object.